cost12/zork_game/README.md

         "inventory" :
         "visible_requirements" : *see requirements section for more details*, "target_responses" : {
-            "action id1" : *see response section for more details", ...
+            "action id1" : *see response section for more details*, ...
         },
         "tool_responses" : {
-            "action id1" : *see response section for more details", ...
+            "action id1" : *see response section for more details* , ...
         },
         "actor_responses" : {
-            "action id1" : *see response section for more details", ...
+            "action id1" : *see response section for more details*, ...
         },
         "state_responses" : {
-            "state id1" : *see response section for more details", ...
+            "state id1" : *see response section for more details*, ...
         }
     }